Pomoranca/JetLoremIpsum/README.md

 ## Features

-This sample contains several screens: a welcome screen, where the user can enter their email, sign in and screen and main screen showing how to use tab navigation with compose.
+This sample contains several screens: a welcome screen, where the user can enter their email, sign in screen and main screen showing how to use tab navigation with compose.

 ### Sign in/sign up